seanirby/asteroid/README.md

 #Asteroids

-I wanted to familiarize with Javascript and game programming so I decided to write this Asteroids clone.
+I wanted to familiarize myself with Javascript and game programming so I decided to write this Asteroids clone.
 For educational purposes, I decided not to use any external libraries.

 You can play the game [here](http://seanirby.github.io/asteroids/index.html).